DallanQ/race_for_the_galaxy/Manual.md

 (An icon of a hexagon with 2 inside)/ (an icon of a brown circle with a black and red border) Rare elements production world

-(An icon of a hexagon with 1 inside)/ (an icon of a brown circle and a middle ring of colors black and red) Rare elements windfall world
+(An icon of a hexagon with 1 inside)/ (an icon of a white circle and a black and red border and a brown halo) Rare elements windfall world

 (An icon of a hexagon with 2 inside)/ (icon of a beige diamond) MINING ROBOTS, (icon of a beige diamond) MINING CONGLOMERATE